Sannj/ILoveNougat/ILoveNougat/README.md

 All the source files are in - `app/src/main/java/com/example/sbadam2/pricechecker`

-Yeah, that was long!
+Yeah, that was long! :no_mouth:

-Now, right click on `MainActivity.java` and hit run.
+1. Now, right click on `MainActivity.java` and hit run.

-Choose your emulator device or connect your phone.
+2. Choose your emulator device or connect your phone.

-And you will see the first screen of the app.
+3. And you will see the first screen of the app.

 #####What am I supposed to enter??
 Yaaay!
-Testing time!
+Testing time! :smile:

 * On the first screen, you should see a search box and a submit button.
 * Now, enter your favorite product details in it.
 It can be anything as specific as `Kate Spade` or as generic as `heels`.